2018–19 PGA Tour

-The 2018–19 PGA Tour was the 104th season of the PGA Tour, and the 52nd since separating from the PGA of America.
-The season began on October 4, 2018.
-The 2019 FedEx Cup Playoffs begun on August 8, and concluded on August 25, 2019, with Rory McIlroy winning his second FedEx Cup title.
+The 2018–19 PGA Tour was the 104th season of the PGA Tour, the main professional golf tour in the United States.
+It was also the 51st season since separating from the PGA of America, and the 13th edition of the FedEx Cup.

 Changes for 2018–19

 Schedule

 The schedule contained 46 events, two fewer than the previous season.
 The schedule was shortened in an effort to complete the FedEx Cup Playoffs by the end of August.

 As announced in 2017, the PGA Championship was moved from August to May on the weekend before Memorial Day, starting in 2019.
 The PGA of America cited the addition of golf to the Summer Olympics, as well as cooler weather enabling a wider array of options for host courses, as reasoning for the change.
 It was also believed that the PGA Tour wished to re-align its season so that the FedEx Cup Playoffs would not have to compete with the start of football season in late-August.
 Consequently, The Players Championship was moved from May back to March for the first time since 2006.